Yale-EEB723/finalproject/README.md

 cat file_2.fastq | perl -lane 's/_reverse//; print;' > file_2.adj.fastq
 ````
-and then used the .adj.fastq files as input to Trinity.
+and then used the .adj.fastq files as input into Trinity.

 #### Genomes